ezraroi/Human-AI-Collab/output/research_gaps.md

 ---

 ## [RESEARCH GAP] Psychoanalytic Integration
-Domain: Psychoanalytic, Temporal: Static, Meta-Framework
+[Gap:Resolved] Domain: Psychoanalytic, Temporal: Static, Meta-Framework

 **The Problem:**
 How to integrate Winnicott, Bion, and Bollas into a unified, coherent system without forcing inappropriate alignments or violating the internal logic of each theorist's framework.